angkohtenko/MechaCar_Statistical_Analysis/README.md

 ` t.test(MechaCar$maintenance_cost, competitor$maintenance_cost, paired=TRUE)`

-If, as a result, p-value is above 0.05, maintenance cost for MechaCar is similar to competitors, otherwise we can calculate mean for both datasets and discover maintenance cost is higher or lower than competitors'.
+If, as a result, p-value is above 0.05, maintenance cost for MechaCar is similar to competitors, otherwise we can calculate mean for both datasets and discover whether maintenance cost is higher or lower than competitors'.

 To perform the test, I would require historical data from official dealer services with maintenance_cost for each car.